JohnCoene/grapher/docs/docs/scales.md

   scale_node_color(size)
 ```

 You can also color nodes according to their `x`, `y`, and `z` coordinates with `scale_node_color_coords`.
+This function rescales the coordinates and uses them as red, green, blue in the RGB model.
+Meaning nodes at the extreme `x` coordinate will be red, etc. You can redefine those color spaces with the `red`, `green`, and `blue` arguments.

-This function rescales the coordinates and uses then as red, green, blue.
-However, because it relies on coordinates these must have been computed already.
-It will not work with a live layout.
+Note that because it relies on coordinates these must have been computed already.
+It will thus not work with a live layout.

 ```r
 graph(g) %>%